1,4-Naphthoquinone: Preparation

+However, naphthoquinone rapidly oxidizes to phthalic anhydride under these conditions, and the latter is the major product.

 In the laboratory, naphthoquinone can be produced by the oxidation of a variety of naphthalene compounds.
 An inexpensive route involves oxidation of naphthalene with chromium trioxide.

 Reactions

 1,4-Naphthoquinone acts as strong dienophile in Diels-Alder reaction.
 Its adduct with 1,3-butadiene can be prepared by two methods: 1) long (45 days) exposure of naphthoquinone in neat liquid butadiene taken in huge excess at room temperature in a thick-wall glass tube or 2) fast catalyzed cycloaddition at low temperature in the presence of 1 equivalent of tin(IV) chloride:

+Reduction of 1,4-naphthoquinone with dithionite gives 1,4-dihydroxynaphthalene.
+The reaction is reversible: oxidation of the diol give back the quinone.

 Uses

 1,4-Naphthoquinone is mainly used as a precursor to anthraquinone by reaction with butadiene followed by oxidation.
 Nitration gives 5-nitro-1,4-naphthalenedione, precursor to an aminoanthroquinone that is used as a dye precursor.